Athanaze/Battery-Pack-Workbench/README.md

 Workbench dedicated to the creation of battery packs in FreeCAD.
 Mainly focused on 18650-based battery packs.

-Only generates battery pack as a "ortholinear grid" of cells.
+Only generates battery pack as an "ortholinear grid" of cells.

 ## Use cases